Dinosauria-Network/genus-post-type/README.md

-# genus-post-type
+# Genus Post Type
-Custom post type for genera
+Custom WordPress post type for genera.

+## Installaion
+Download and put in your plugins directory.